Stephen C. Smith

 Smith is the co-author with Michael Todaro of Economic Development (11th Ed., Addison-Wesley and Pearson, 2011); the author of Ending Global Poverty: A Guide to What Works (Palgrave Macmillan, 2005); and co-editor with Jennifer Brinkerhoff and Hildy Teegen of NGOs and the Millennium Development Goals: Citizen Action to Reduce Poverty (Palgrave Macmillan, 2007).

-Smith is also author or coauthor of over three dozen journal articles, and numerous other publications.
+Smith is also author or coauthor of 45 journal articles, and numerous book chapters and other publications.
 Details on some of these publications and downloadable working papers may be found on RePEc.

 Professor Smith teaches primarily courses in development economics.
-For example, in Fall (2009) he taught undergraduate Economic Development (Econ 2151); in Spring 2009 he taught the Ph.D. course, Development Economics I (Econ 8351); in Fall 2011 he taught Survey of Economic Development (Econ 6250) primarily for M.A. students in the International Development Studies Program; and in Fall 2006 he taught Economics of Poverty Alleviation (Econ 3195.10).
-He has also taught Development Economics II (Econ 8352) and a development Doctoral Seminar (Econ 8395), Survey of Microeconomics (Econ 6217), International Economics II – International Finance (Econ 2182), Global Poverty-Causes and Remedies (Econ 1801), the International Development Studies Program capstone seminar (Elliott School), Economic Effects of Labor Management and Profit Sharing (Econ Ph.D. level, at Cornell), and Transnational Firms and the World Economy (as Johns Hopkins - SAIS).
+For example, this Fall (2013) he is teaching undergraduate Economic Development (Econ 2151); in Spring 2009 he taught the Ph.D. course, Development Economics I (Econ 8351); in Fall 2011 he taught Survey of Economic Development (Econ 6250) primarily for M.A. students in the International Development Studies Program; and in Fall 2006 he taught Economics of Poverty Alleviation (Econ 3195.10).
+He has also taught Development Economics II (Econ 8352) and a development Doctoral Seminar (Econ 8395), Survey of Microeconomics (Econ 6217), International Economics II – International Finance (Econ 2182), Global Poverty-Causes and Remedies (Econ 1801), the International Development Studies Program capstone seminar (Elliott School), Economic Effects of Labor Management and Profit Sharing (Econ Ph.D. level, at Cornell), and Transnational Firms and the World Economy (at Johns Hopkins - SAIS).